About this listing

 Great close in location near Alberta Arts district, close to three bus lines and not too far from the Max line.
 Walk or easy bike to co-op and several grocery stores, farmer´s market on Sundays, N Williams and Mississippi Ave for lots of great restaurants, coffee shops, live music, Peninsula Park rose garden, library, and so much more!
 It's an easy 15 minute drive to the airport and Pearl District and Downtown.

 Some of the best food that Portland has to offer is located right in the neighborhood.
-The list seems endless, but if you need suggestions, I have lived here a long time and know many of the best places to dine and drink and see a show.
+The options seem endless, but if you need suggestions, I have lived here a long time and know many of the best places to dine and drink and see a show.

 Street parking is always available.